Careers

 Location: New York

-The Office of Appellate Defender (OAD) will accept applications from current law students interested in working as an unpaid intern in either direct appeals or one of our projects.
-We can only accommodate 3 interns during the summer, who will work in one of the following areas, direct appeals and the Reinvestigation Project.
+The Office of Appellate Defender (OAD) will accept applications from current law students interested in working in either direct appeals or one of our projects.
+For 2025, we anticipate we can accommodate 3 interns, 2 who will work in Direct Appeals and 1 who will work in the Reinvestigation Project.

 Direct Appeals

-An OAD Summer Honors Program Intern in direct appeals will:
+An OAD Summer Honors Intern in direct appeals would:

 • Work on a direct appeal under the supervision of an experienced attorney.
 Under their guidance you will read the entire appellate record, identify appellate issues, and develop a theory of the case;